Peteresis/stock-analysis/README.md

        'If there is a change of the Ticker string, then the row number where it happened is recorded If Cells(i, 1).Value <> Cells(i - 1, 1).Value Then breakPoint(breakPointIndex) = Cells(i, 1).Row
-          breakPointIndex = breakPointIndex + 1   'Only increments the breakPointIndex if there was a change of the Ticker string
+          'Only increments the breakPointIndex if there was a change of the Ticker string breakPointIndex = breakPointIndex + 1
        End If
     Next i

-    'This section covers # 3a) and # 4) ==> Increases volume and calculate total daily volume for current ticker 'The last breakPoint needs to coincide with the RowCount + 1 because in the following loop the EndRow formula has a -1 to account for breakPoint(12) = RowCount + 1
+    'This section covers # 3a) and # 4) ==> Increases volume and calculate total daily volume for current ticker 'The last breakPoint needs to coincide with the RowCount + 1 because in the following loop 'the EndRow formula has a -1 to account for breakPoint(12) = RowCount + 1

     'Now comes the determination of volumes for tickers 0 to 11, and the starting and ending prices